cooper-union-ece-251-marano/final-project-ece-251-spring-2024-habla-ghjeepeetee/README.md

 This work is based off the MIPS Verilog code by [Harris and Harris](https://pages.hmc.edu/harris/ddca/ddca2e.html).
 We give credit to Professor Rob Marano <rob@cooper.edu> for guidance with this implementation.
 We give credit to Azra Rangwala and Alex Faust for guidance in creating ISAArchitectureGreenSheet.

 We used recursion (a Fibonacci Sequence in order to test our components).
+Attached is just a small demo and proof that it works. (https://youtu.be/s_iX4-y__zM?feature=shared)

 Instructions to Successfully Demo